ComponentKitchen/Composable/README.md

   mixin method first.
 If that returns a truthy value, that is returned immediately.
 Otherwise, the base method is invoked, and its result is returned.

+* `shallowMerge`: Compose object-valued properties by copying the members of the mixin value over the members of base value.
+Compare with `chainPrototypes`, which has the same effect, but chains prototypes rather than copying values.

 You can define other rules for your application or framework, as discussed further on.